Anti-Money Laundering (AML) and Counter Terrorism Financing (CTF)

 What do I need to do now?

 We will require you to carry out customer identification on our behalf for the purposes of AML/CTF.
+BT places reliance on the identification and verification procedure performed by a Licensee.

 How can I check whether an existing client will need to complete the identification process?